sohenze/Endless-Tower/ReadMe.md

 This was a summer project attempted solely by me during the summer of 2022 using Unity.
 As this was a passion project and my first exposure at game development as well as C# and Unity, code quality was not highly prioritised during initial development but is being worked on currently.

+## Code
+- The main bulk of the source code for the scripts can be found in `/Scripts`.

 ## Future Goals
 1. Refactor code to increase readability and efficiency upon creating new additions in the future.
 2. Add varying enemy units that give power ups during the game itself.